CHANGING THE WORLD ONE NOTE AT A TIME!

 • Crying, unruly or loud children may be asked to leave the theatre.

-• Remain in your seats until the auditorium lights are on.
+• For your safety, remain in your seats until the auditorium lights are complete on for intermission AND at the end of the performance.